keyboard_arrow_up

 Hydraulic Seal Types

-Hydraulic seals fall into two main categories: static seals and dynamic seals.
-Static seals function much like gaskets, sealing fluid within confined, non-moving joints.
-Dynamic seals, on the other hand, operate in motion, typically around shafts or rods, and must withstand ongoing mechanical activity and fluid pressure.
+Hydraulic seals generally fall into two broad groups: static seals and dynamic seals.
+Static seals work much like gaskets, sealing fluid in fixed joints and stationary housings.
+Dynamic seals operate around moving rods, shafts, or pistons and must manage pressure, friction, lubrication, and contamination during motion.

 Sealing Positions and Directions